8 Ways to Ease into a Minimalist Lifestyle | Minimalist Living

 How to Become a Minimalist

-If you want to embrace the less is more lifestyle, there are 5 easy ways to ease into minimalist living.
+- If you want to embrace the less is more lifestyle, I’m guiding you through eight simple steps to ease into minimalist living.

 Start Small